swallowcamel/nancywiki/Diagnostics.md

 Nancy has a built in diagnostics dashboard that enables you to inspect the state and behavior of your application at runtime.
 The dashboard can easily be extended with custom functionality and can be tailored to suit the needs of your application.

 The diagnostics dashboard is embedded in the main Nancy assembly.
 The back-end is a Nancy application that is serving a backbone.js front-end.
 It also makes use of the `SuperSimpleViewEngine` to render out views.
-It is built to be fast, extendible and cross-browser compliant.
+It is built to be fast, extensible and cross-browser compliant.

 You reach the dashboard by pointing your browser to `http://<address-of-your-application>/_Nancy/`.
 However before being able to use the dashboard, you first need to configure it.

 ## Configuring access to the dashboard

-The dashboard is automatically available to you, in you application, however in order to gain access you need to configure a password.
-Without the password you will be presented with a page telling you that the dashboard needs to be configured inorder for you to use it, along with instructions on how to perform the configuration.
+The dashboard is automatically available to you, in your application.
+However in order to gain access, you need to configure a password.
+Without the password you will be presented with a page telling you that the dashboard needs to be configured in order for you to use it, along with instructions on how to perform the configuration.

 To configure a password for your diagnostics dashboard, you need to override the `DiagnosticsConfiguration` property of your [[Bootstrapper]].
 Once overriden, you should return an instance of the `DiagnosticsConfiguration` that has had a password assigned to the `Password` property.